7ang0n1n3/flipperzero/README.md

 ```
 # FlipperZero Information (Japan Based) #

-One of the hottest new gadgets in 2022.
+One of the hottest new gadgets from 2022 and beyond.

 # Hardware #